mika-s/mika-s.github.io/_posts/2017-12-06-trajectory-generation-with-a-minimum-jerk-trajectory.markdown

 categories: python control-theory trajectory-generation
 ---

 [Trajectory generators][stanford-handout-trajectory] are necessary in control systems when we want to move something smoothly from some initial position to another position.
 They are often very advanced and derived from first principles for a particular system.
 So I was searching the Internet for something that was fast and easy to implement and luckily enough I found the [minimum jerk trajectory][shadmehrlab-mjt].

 The minimum jerk trajectory is based on minimizing the sum of the squared jerk (time derivative of acceleration) along its trajectory.
 I won't go into details on how it's derived, but just show the final equation in the paper:

 ![Position equation]({{ "/assets/trajectory-generation-with-a-minimum-jerk-trajectory/pos-equation.png" | absolute_url }}){: style="display: block; margin: auto;" }

 `x_i` is the current position, `x_f` is the setpoint, `t` is travel time, `d` is how long it should take to get from  the current position to the setpoint.
 The units of `x_i` and `x_f` are, for example, meters, degrees or radians.
 The dimension is distance.
 The unit of `t` and `d` is typically seconds.
 The dimension is time.

 The velocity trajectory is also nice to have.
 You can't find it in the paper, but it's easy to find on our own by finding the time derivative of the position equation:

 ![Velocity equation]({{ "/assets/trajectory-generation-with-a-minimum-jerk-trajectory/vel-equation.png" | absolute_url }}){: style="display: block; margin: auto;" }

 As you can see there is very few tuning parameters for the trajectory.
 The only thing that can be changed is `d`: the time it should take to get to the final position.
 The upside is that we have two explicit equations that are very easy to implement that will give a decent result.

 ### Code

 The equations can be translated into the code shown below.
-I chose to use Python here because it's borderline pseudo code and also allows me to use *matplotlib* for plotting.
+I chose to use Python here because it's borderline pseudo code and allows me to use *matplotlib* for plotting.

 `mjtg` accepts the current position (start position), the setpoint (desired position), the frequency of the control system and a time parameter that indicates how long it should take to get from the current position to the setpoint.

 We can also use average velocity rather than movement time, considering that we know the position delta and time (v = p/t after all).
 Average velocity is used in the example below.

-We have to take frequency into account, otherwise the trajectory will run too fast (higher than 1 Hz) or too slow (lower than 1 Hz).
+We must take frequency into account, otherwise the trajectory will run too fast (higher than 1 Hz) or too slow (lower than 1 Hz).
 It's not important in the sample below, but it has to be taken into account for real systems. `d` in the equations is replaced with timefreq = d * f.

 ```python